Idea

 Instructor-led training is a significantly less versatile way to train employees.

 Then there’s the fact that digital training is faster and more efficient.
-In almost all cases the same can be learned in a self-paced course in less time than taking a live class.
+In almost all cases, the same can be learned in a self-paced course in less time than by taking a live class.
 We recommend you read more about how we saved an organization at least 30 minutes for every employee who took required training.

 Scale That Training